tranSMART-Foundation/transmart/Scripts/README.md

 local clones of all the tranSMART archives; for example, to perform a 'git pull' on each archive.
 * data-loading - scripts to automate initial loading of public curated data
-* install-rhel, install-ubuntu - scripts to install the tranSMART web application and PostgreSQL database on various platforms
+* install - scripts to install the tranSMART web application and PostgreSQL database on the supported platforms